Bring on the texture with the dynamic layering effect with rugs.

 Rug layering involves arranging rugs in layers.
 The key is to have one larger and more dominant rug, with smaller ones acting as accents.

-Leave approximately 30 to 50 centimeters of bare floor between the edges of the larger rug and the walls.
-All furniture should be positioned on the larger rug.
+Spacing Around the Rug: Leave 30 to 50 centimeters of bare floor between the edges of the larger rug and the walls.
+This spacing ensures the rug doesn’t overwhelm the room and creates a balanced look.
+Be sure to arrange the larger furniture so that it rests comfortably on top of the larger area rug.

-The area rugs don't necessarily have to match in design, but they should tie together through a pattern or shade.
+Coordination of Rugs: The area rugs don't necessarily have to match in design, but they should tie together through a pattern or shade.
 Consider a tone-on-tone approach for a cohesive look.

-While the rugs don't have to match perfectly, they should fit together to create a unified and arranged display.
+Seamless Blending: While the rugs don't have to match perfectly, they should fit together to create a unified and arranged display.

 Find the Perfect Rug to Tie Your Room Together